Dodge / Chrysler TPMS Light On – All Sensors Test Good

 2007 to 2012 Dodge and Chrysler vehicles may have the TPMS light due to no signal from one sensor.

 When codes are read from the TPMS module, you may see a code as a weak signal from a TPMS sensor or no signal from one of the wheels.
-When technicians check the signal at each TPMS sensor, they can get a reading.
+Technicians can get a reading when they check the signal at each TPMS sensor.

 If one sensor is not communicating with the TPMS module but communicates with your test tool because the sensor’s small metal (red circle) has been damaged, most likely during a tire change.